-This is another example of ways for obtaining the patterns of the elements in the antenna design.
-Figure 7 shows how AntSyn software provides an output antenna pattern file that can be imported into the VSS phased-array model.
+This is another example of means for getting the patterns of the elements in the antenna design.
+Figure 7 shows how AntSyn provides an output antenna pattern file that can be imported into the VSS phased-array model.

 Element Radiation Patterns